dmitriisem/PaylocityBugChallenge/README.md

 One of the "400" error codes shown and error message in the response body.

 **Actual result:**
-Success "200" code end empty response body shown.
+Success "200" code end a response body with empty "salary" and "gross" fields + negative value in the "net" field shown.

 **Attachments:**